 Modern readers may not know some of the things that the people in the Bible and the people who first read it knew.
 This can make it hard for them to understand what a speaker or writer says, and to learn things that the speaker left implicit.
 Translators may need to state some things explicitly in the translation that the original speaker or writer left unstated or implicit.

-Next we recommend you learn about: [[rc://en/ta/man/translate/figs-explicitinfo]]
+[[rc://en/ta/man/translate/figs-explicitinfo]]

 (Go back to: Song of Songs 1 General Notes; Notes; 4:2; 5:2; 5:10; 6:1; 6:6; 7:1; 7:13; Notes; 8:2; 8:10)

 Background Information